Accessibility

 We used the following automated accessibility tools, assistive technology and manual testing methods to test a sample of pages of our website.
 These included:

-WAVE from WebAIM
+WAVE and other accessibility tools from WebAIM

 JAWS, NVDA and VoiceOver